Solar panels

 Guidance

 Your solar panels should be sited, so far as is practicable, to minimise the effect on the external appearance of the building and amenity of the area, for example away from front roof slopes, where possible.
+You can find practical advice and design guidance in our retrofit how to guide on solar panels.

 If you would like to install solar panels you may be interested in joining the Solar Together scheme.